JupiterOne/graph-bigid/docs/development.md

 ## Authentication

-We currently use session tokens for authentication using username and password for the initial authentication.
-The session lasts for 24 hours, so it should not need to be renewed unless we end up with very long running jobs.
+We currently use session tokens for authentication.
+A session token from BigID's sandbox lasts for 24 hours, so it should not need to be renewed during short development periods.

 Documentation on session token authentication can be found at https://api.bigid.com/index-session-tokens.html#post-/sessions